 The President of the campus may place on probation, suspend, or expel a student for one or more of the causes enumerated in Section 41301.
 No fees or tuition paid by or for such student for the semester, quarter, or summer session in which he or she is suspended or expelled shall be refunded.
-If the student is readmitted before the close of the semester, quarter, or summer session in which he or she is suspended or account of the suspended, no additional tuition or fees shall be required of the student on account of the suspension.
+If the student is readmitted before the close of the semester, quarter, or summer session in which he or she is suspended or expelled shall be refunded.
+If the student is additional tuition or fees shall be required of the student on account of the suspension.